Position

 • Proven experience as a Barber or similar role.

-• Strong customer service skills and ability to build relationships with clients.
+• Excellent customer service skills and the ability to build rapport with clients.

 • Ability to work in a fast-paced environment and manage time effectively.